 Open the menu and select PROCESSING, followed by Transactions, and then Trans.
 List.

-Select the CSV Export option and download a report of this activity log.
+Select the CSV Export option to download a report of the activity log.
 Make sure that you choose to include column headers in your report.

 The downloaded spreadsheet will include a “Custom ID” field, which displays the portal user’s associated PCC Account ID#.
-This number will be helpful for you to have when posting payments into Partner.
+This number will be helpful for you to have if you post payments manually in Practice Management.

-Once you have the payment record in hand, you can compare it with your payment deposits from BluePay, and post appropriate payments in the Partner billing system.
+Once you have a payment record in hand, you can compare it with your payment deposits from BluePay, and post appropriate payments in Practice Management.
 You can use the PCC account number to quickly jump to the correct account and apply the payment to outstanding charges.

-To learn more about posting personal payments and adjustments, read the Post Personal Payments article.
+To learn more about posting personal payments and adjustments, read Post Personal Payments.